jensmeindertsma/jensmeindertsma/README.md

 ## Hi there 👋

-Welcome to the overgrown little garden 🌱 behind my digital cabin 🌲
+Welcome to the overgrown little garden 🌱 behind my digital cabin 🌲 where I keep and tend to all my projects!

 Thanks for taking the time to visit this place!
 Here are some things about me: